• Skip to primary navigation

 7. Baking + washing soda

-Natural cleaning agents like baking and washing soda have several purposes to make your life easier.
+Natural cleaning agents like baking soda and washing soda have several purposes to make your life easier.
 They can be added to many cleaners, or used alone.

 Cutting boards: You often have to use different types of cleaners depending on the material of your board.
 Baking soda with equal parts salt and water is safe for cleaning both plastic and wooden boards.